Xfers/docs/source/index.md

 # Introduction

-The **Xfers Core API** provides a set of simple RESTFUL APIs to allow businesses to integrate internet banking and credit card payments(coming soon) into your business or applications.
+The **Xfers Core API** provides a set of simple RESTFUL APIs to allow businesses to integrate internet banking and credit card payments into your business or applications.

 You will make use of the Xfers Core API to manage your own account programmatically.